treeverse/lakeFS/clients/rust/docs/ExperimentalApi.md

 > models::PresignMultipartUpload create_presign_multipart_upload(repository, branch, path, parts)
 Initiate a multipart upload

-Initiates a multipart upload and returns an upload ID with presigned URLs for each part (optional).
-Part numbers starts with 1.
-Each part except the last one has minimum size depends on the underlying blockstore implementation.
-For example working with S3 blockstore, minimum size is 5MB (excluding the last part).
+This operation is enabled only for the S3 blockstore.
+Part numbers start at 1.
+Each part, except the last, must meet a minimum size requirement based on the underlying blockstore implementation.
+For example, AWS S3 requires a minimum size of 5MB (excluding the last part).

 ### Parameters